 - 1. In-service teachers from Andhra Pradesh alone are taken for the sample. - 2.
-Teaching competency is measured only in terms of academic and curricular activities.

-3. Teaching alone is considered in this study and product aspect is not considered.
+Teaching competency is measured only in terms of academic and curricular activities. - 3.
+Under teaching competency only 4 dimensions of teaching competency planning, presentation, Evaluation, Managerial are taken for the research study to study the impact. - 4.
+Teaching alone is considered in this study and product aspect is not considered.